graphql/express-graphql/README.md

 /graphql?query=query+getUser($id:ID){user(id:$id){name}}&variables={"id":"4"}
 ```

-If not found in the query-string, it will look in the POST request body.
+If not found in the query string, it will look in the POST request body.

 If a previous middleware has already parsed the POST body, the `request.body`
 value will be used.
 Use [`multer`][] or a similar middleware to add support
 for `multipart/form-data` content, which may be useful for GraphQL mutations
 involving uploading files.
 See an [example using multer](https://github.com/graphql/express-graphql/blob/304b24b993c8f16fffff8d23b0fa4088e690874b/src/__tests__/http-test.js#L674-L741).

-If the POST body has not yet been parsed, express-graphql will interpret it
+If the POST body has not yet been parsed, `express-graphql` will interpret it
 depending on the provided _Content-Type_ header.

 - **`application/json`**: the POST body will be parsed as a JSON
   object of parameters.

-- **`application/x-www-form-urlencoded`**: this POST body will be
+- **`application/x-www-form-urlencoded`**: the POST body will be
   parsed as a url-encoded string of key-value pairs.

-- **`application/graphql`**: The POST body will be parsed as GraphQL
+- **`application/graphql`**: the POST body will be parsed as GraphQL
   query string, which provides the `query` parameter.

 ## Combining with Other Express Middleware